 At Derby College you will have access to a wealth of support and additional courses that can complement your career development.
 If you need to gain a grade C GCSE in English or Maths, you can work towards that here at Derby College too.

-You will enjoy free access to our library, our online catalogue of resources and our computer network.
+You will enjoy free access to our library and our online resources.
 You will receive free training in accessing these and, again, additional support is on offer for you as needed.

 What are the benefits?